-Éric Fournier was elected vice president of the National Arts Centre Board of Trustees in March 2019 for a four-year term.
+Éric Fournier was elected vice chair of the National Arts Centre Board of Trustees in March 2019 for a three-year term.

 Éric Fournier is a producer and senior manager in the media, telecommunications and cultural industries, with a strong background in advertising production, business management and major project development.
 He has more than 20 years of experience in the general management of production and media companies, and has acquired expertise in new media across all platforms.